 Breaking the Mould: Strategies for Combating Entrepreneurship Inertia in Ghana

 Entrepreneurship inertia is a pervasive phenomenon that affects individuals and communities worldwide, stifling the entrepreneurial spirit and hindering economic growth.
+This challenge is closely linked to broader issues discussed in African business development and SME growth ecosystems (see African entrepreneurship challenges).

 Entrepreneurship Inertia in Ghana